 Pigment stones form when there is an excessive amount of bilirubin in the liver.
 Bilirubin is a yellowish substance that is often excreted in bile and urine.
 When there is a buildup of bilirubin in bile, they can form into gallstones.

 High levels of bilirubin can also be indicative of other problems, most often involving the liver.
 A clear indicator of severe bilirubin issues is the development of jaundice or yellowing of the eyes and skin.

 While less common than cholesterol or bilirubin, the buildup of other substances may also result in gallstones…

 3. Other Substances

+There are other substances that may promote the formation of gallstones if the chemical balance of the gallbladder is misaligned.
 High levels of calcium carbonate and calcium bilirubinate can promote the formation of gallstones.
 They may occur as either pigment stones (as the calcium bilirubinate breaks down into bilirubin) or even calcium deposits (if calcium crystallizes).

 Unlike other forms of gallstones, calcification can occur in a variety of body systems, including the kidneys, blood stream, heart, and even brain.
 That all means that it’s extra important to avoid calcification at all costs.

 Risk factors for calcium deposits include medications, a sedentary lifestyle, a high-salt diet, smoking, and Tums.